 Automotive 3d printing technology:

 Automotive 3d printing technology is shaping the way cars are imagined, designed and developed.
-This empowers automotive manufacturers to reduce investment and part costs, maximize assembly line efficiency, lessen the weight of production tools.
+This empowers automotive manufacturers to reduce investment and part costs, maximize assembly-line efficiency, lessen the weight of production tools.
 As a result, they can stay one step ahead of technical challenges.

 3D printing improves manufacturing efficiency with job-specific jigs and assembly fixtures.
 A 3d printing tool directly from CAD data, on-demand, saves time, lowers costs and reduces inventory requirements.

-Future engineers, designers, and problem solvers deserve every tool available to build a brilliant future.
+Future engineers, designers, and problem-solvers deserve every tool available to build a brilliant future.
 3d printing technology allows limitless creativity to enable students to get to see, hold and test their ideas in real space.
 Bringing 3d printing technology into the classroom exposes learners to the same cutting-edge technologies they’ll encounter in their careers and the real market.
 In short, it gives them a jump-start on tomorrow’s challenges.

-Establishing a structure using 3D printing technology is no longer just theory.
+Establishing a structure using 3D printing technology is no longer just a theory.
 There are small numbers of companies already serving it around the globe.
 For example, a Chinese company named Winsun is now using 3D printing technology to build single houses and apartment buildings at the cost of just $5000 per house.
 According to this company, an individual house measuring 33 x 132 x 20 feet can be constructed in less than 24 hours.

 Or, you could just print yourself a Batman suit 😉